 UTM parameters are bits of information added at the end of a URL that can help you understand the visitors on your site.
-The UTM parameters in your browser, like when you've clicked a link in a newsletter.
+You've likely seen UTM parameters in your browser, like when you've clicked a link in a newsletter.

 Using this information with Bitly's analytics, you can get a full view of site visitor interactions, from link clicks in Bitly to visitor conversions like purchases or registrations in your website analytics.

 With the right values, each UTM field helps you answer a specific question about your site's visitors.
-You'll want your UTMs to be consistent, so using common values for source and medium is best practice.
+UTMs should be consistent, so using common values for source and medium is best practice.
 It's also important to know that UTMs are case sensitive, so it's best that all values are in lowercase.

 Where is the traffic coming from?
 This is the specific place where people are seeing your link.
 Are you sharing it in a banner ad, your email signature, a social media post?

 - An ad on Facebook, also utm_source=facebook

 How is the link served to your audience?
 Think of this as the delivery method or communication channel for the link.
 It is the most general value in your UTMs.

 - A post on any social platform, like Facebook or Twitter, utm_medium=social

 - A link in a cost-per-click ad, utm_medium=cpc